 In EBSR documents, a TXC Registrations block is included to replicate the information that would be contained on the paper registration.
 However, for TXC-PTI which is public-facing information, this information is superfluous and adds nothing to the quality of the open data.
 For this reason, the Registrations block shall not be included in a TXC-PTI document.

-There is merit in referencing the OTC registration reference, however, for traceability and completeness purposes, but this shall be encoded as part of the ServiceCode within the Services element (see 0 below).
+There is merit in referencing the OTC registration reference, however, for traceability and completeness purposes, but this shall be encoded as part of the ServiceCode within the Services element (see 5.2).